uaauaguga/ez-prediction/README.md

 ## Model training

 ### Feature selection
+- Search for a feature subset of given size, that has good predictive capacity.
 - See `notebooks/feature-selection.Rmd`
 - Whether feature selection is necessary, and how to perform it?
   - See following discussions